EduPav/spoodler/docs/pending.md

 ## Done

+- Complete DbClasses
+  - Complete DbConnection and test it (DONE)
+  - Add base model class (CRUD) and its tests (DONE)
+  - Add specific models and their tests(DONE)
+- Use a different db for testing
 - Create exceptions structure based on original project.
 Only use needed ones.
 - Set phpunit.
 Continue tutorial of last chat with chatgpt.
 I have an error when running this with the example class hello docker-compose exec php vendor/bin/phpunit